Chronicles of Our Journey

 After attending The Wellness Community in Southern California, Gilda envisioned places of participation, education, hope and friendship to be made available to men, women, and children with all types of cancer and their families and friends.
 Although Radner passed away in 1989, her husband, Gene Wilder, and Joanna Bull, along with other friends and family, answered Radner’s call to action.
 Together, they founded Gilda’s Club and opened its iconic Red Door in New York City in 1995.

 Following her own cancer diagnosis, Gilda Radner quipped, “Cancer gave me membership in an elite club I’d rather not belong to.”
-Today that club is Gilda’s Club.
+Today that club is Cancer Support Community at Gilda’s Club.
 Gilda’s spirit lives on at every Gilda’s Club, where participants join with other “experts” at living with cancer to both give and receive the benefits of love and laughter through the unique Gilda’s Club program.

 "The goal is to live a full, productive life even with all that ambiguity.
 No matter what happens, whether the cancer never flares up again or whether you die, the important thing is that the days that you have had you will have lived."